sunqirui1987/dropbox-ftp-server/README.md

         the issues caused by ssl, it was too late to change my implementation to use the twisted module or switching over to nodejs.
 The problems are mentioned below:

-        - There is no implementation to make SSL handshakes asynchronous:
+        - There is no python implementation to make SSL handshakes asynchronous:
             After receiving an async TCP handshake, I had to do a blocking SSL handshake.
-            This affects the throughput of the system when it is making several requests to dropbox
+            This affects the throughput of the system when it is making several requests to dropbox.

         - Large get requests (List specifically) are slow:
             Another issue I hit with SSL sockets was that the select.select() method never called